tedneward/Azgaarnoth/Creatures/Extraplanar/Slaadi.md

 >***Claw (Slaad Form Only).*** Melee Weapon Attack: +12 to hit, reach 5ft., one target.
 Hit 10 (1d10 + 5) slashing damage plus 7 (2d6) necrotic damage.
 If the target is a humanoid, it must succeed on a DC 21 Constitution saving throw or be infected with a disease called chaos phage.
 While infected, the target can't regain hit points, and its hit point maximum is reduced by 3 (1d6) at the end of the creatures turn.
 If the disease reduces the target's hit point maximum to 0, the target instantly transforms into a red slaad or, if it has the ability to cast spells of 3rd level or higher, a green slaad.
 Only a wish spell can reverse the transformation.
 >
 >***Greatsword.*** Melee Weapon Attack: +12 to hit, reach 5ft., one target.
 Hit 12 (2d6 + 5) piercing damage plus 7 (2d6) necrotic damage.
 >
+>***Innate Spellcasting.*** The slaad's spellcasting ability is Charisma (spell save DC 21).
+It can innately cast the following spells, requiring no material components:
+>* At will: fly, greater invisibility (self only), haste, slow, cloudkill
+>* 3/day each: chain lightning, telekinisis, wall of force
+>* 1/day each: planeshift, time stop
+>
 >#### Legendary Actions
 >The slaad can take 3 legendary actions, choosing from the options below.
 Only one legendary action option can be used at a time and only at the end of another creature's turn.
 The slaad regains spent legendary actions at the start of its turn.